SS Algol: Service

-When not active, Algol is kept in reduced operating status due to her high operating cost.
-If needed, she can be activated and ready to sail in 96 hours.
+When not active, Algol is kept in reduced operating status due to her high operating cost, initially a ROS-3 (96 hour) and later a ROS-5 (120 hour) activation readiness.
 In 1984, Algol was the first Fast Sealift Ship to take part in a European exercise when she took part in the NATO exercise, Operation REFORGER.
 Algol took part in the Persian Gulf War in 1990.
 Along with the other seven Algol-class cargo ships, she transported 14 percent of all cargo delivered between the United States and Saudi Arabia during and after the war.
 In October 1998, Algol was activated to carry disaster relief supplies and equipment to Puerto Rico and other nearby islands following the aftermath of Hurricane Georges.
 In early 2003, Algol was activated to take part in Operation Iraqi Freedom.

 On 1 October 2007, Algol was transferred to the United States Maritime Administration.
 On 1 October 2008, Algol was transferred to the Ready Reserve Force at Ready Reserve Fleet Alameda, losing her USNS designation.

 If activated, SS Algol will report to the Military Sealift Command.
+Atlantic Fleet.

+In June 2024 the Algol departed her long-time layberth in San Francisco for the United States Maritime Administration Beaumont Reserve Fleet, arriving in July.
+The vessel remains in ROS-5 (120 hour) activation readiness at her new homeport.